Tigran Tsitoghdzyan

-Tigran Tsitoghdzyan (Armenian: Տիգրան Ձիթողցյան) is an Armenian New York City-based painter born in 1976.
+Tigran Tsitoghdzyan (Տիգրան Ձիթողցյան) is an Armenian painter based in New York City.

-Personal life

-Tigran Tsitoghdzyan was born on October 12, 1976, in Yerevan, Armenia.
-He is the only child of concert pianist and a philosopher.

-In 1993 Tigran entered the Fine Art Academy of Yerevan and after graduating in 1999 moved to Europe to continue his education.
-That year he entered Ecole Cantonale d'Art du Valais in Switzerland where he earned a bachelor's degree in 2002 and a Master of Arts in the Public Sphere (MAPS) in 2005.

-Tigran is based in New York City since 2009.

-His 2015 painting, the Armenian Mirror, currently resides at the National Gallery of Armenia.

 Career

 Tigran in his NYC studio, next to his first painting for his Mirror series.

 Tigran had his first solo local and international exhibits by the age of 10.
 Some of his childhood paintings are in the Children’s Art Museum's collection in Yerevan, Armenia.

 In 2012, the artist began a series titled Mirrors.
 On September 16, 2014 "Mirror V", one of Tigran's works from the "Mirrors" series, was sold at the Phillips Auction in New York, USA.

 In 2018, the documentary American Mirror: Intimations of Immortality was released, directed by Arthur Balder.
 Tigran Tsitoghdzyan himself, as well as his paintings, were in the film.

 In May 2021, Cube Art Fair, the World’s Largest Public Art Fair, featured Tigran Tsitoghdzyan's works in a billboard in Times Square as part of their initiative to highlight art that was conceived during the lockdown.